-What's New in Gaia Sky 3.1
+What’s new in Gaia Sky 3.1

 Short rundown of what’s in this major release